-A convenient approach for the determination multiple trace BPs by using in-syringe-assisted solid phase microextraction system packed with elastic spongy graphene rod coupled with HPLC
+A convenient approach for the determination of multiple trace BPs using an in-syringe-assisted solid phase microextraction system packed with elastic spongy graphene rods coupled with HPLC

-The elastic cylindrical three-dimensional porous spongy graphene rod (3D-PSGR) was synthetized by a facile one-step hydrothermal method and applied in a syringe system as a solid phase adsorbent for extraction of nine trace bisphenol analogs (BPs) from environmental samples.
-In this work, a simple sample pretreatment procedure in-syringe-assisted solid phase microextraction (ISA-SPME) was developed for the detection of nine BPs with HPLC.
-The full protocols for extraction and elution process were achieved in a syringe.
-After enrichment, the sample solution was slowly expelled from the syringe to leave the adsorbent with the analytes behind, which the analyte-enriched adsorbent was subsequently eluted by with drawing MeOH into the syringe, and then elution solution was injected in HPLC.
-The 3D-PSGR exhibits excellent cyclic stability and can be reused for eight consecutive cycles without significant loss of extraction efficiencies.
-The 3D-PSGR-ISA-SPME was successfully applied to the analysis of nine BPs in the river water and soil samples.
-The method detections limits (MDLs) were in the range of 0.39–3.97 ng mL−1 and the extraction recoveries of spiked samples were in the range of 96.5–102.6% with relative standard deviations (RSDs) of 2.11–4.27%.
+An elastic cylindrical three-dimensional porous spongy graphene rod (3D-PSGR) was synthesized by a facile one-step hydrothermal method and applied in a syringe system as a solid phase adsorbent for the extraction of nine trace bisphenol analogs (BPs) from environmental samples.
+In this study, a simple sample pretreatment procedure in-syringe-assisted solid phase microextraction (ISA-SPME) was developed for the detection of nine BPs with HPLC.
+The full protocols for the extraction and elution process were achieved in a syringe.
+After enrichment, the sample solution was expelled slowly from the syringe to leave the adsorbent with the analytes behind.
+The analyte-enriched adsorbent was then eluted by drawing MeOH into the syringe, and the elution solution was then injected in HPLC.
+The 3D-PSGR exhibits excellent cycling stability and can be reused for eight consecutive cycles without significant loss of extraction efficiencies.
+The 3D-PSGR-ISA-SPME was applied successfully to the analysis of nine BPs in river water and soil samples.
+The method detection limits (MDLs) were in the range of 0.39–3.97 ng mL−1, and the extraction recoveries of the spiked samples were in the range of 96.5–102.6% with relative standard deviations (RSDs) of 2.11–4.27%.
 A convenient method is proposed for the analysis of nine trace BPs in environmental samples.